openshift/enhancements/enhancements/installer/feature-sets.md

 ## Summary

 This enhancement proposes adding support for feature sets to `openshift-install`.
 Users would be able to enable feature sets at install time.
-The Installer would support all feature sets in the OpenShift API, as well as an additional `ExperimentalNoUpgrade` feature set, which would be used to gate Installer features that are in active development.
+The Installer would support all feature sets in the OpenShift API, and write the selected Feature Set to the cluster.

 ## Motivation